Structure of Virasoro tensor categories at central charge $13-6p-6p^{-1}$ for integers $p > 1$: Connections between Virasoro and triplet vertex operator algebras

 if $\cW$ is in $\cO_c^0$.
 Then \cite[Theorem~2.65]{CKM} implies $\cF(\cW)$ is an object of $\rep^0\cW(p)$.
-Also, finite-length modules in $\cO_c$ induce to finite-length modules in $\rep\cW(p)$ because induction is exact.
+Also, finite-length modules in $\cO_c$ induce to finite-length modules in $\rep\cW(p)$ because induction is exact and because simple modules in $\cO_c$ induce to finite-length $\cW(p)$-modules, as we will compute in Proposition \ref{prop:inductions} below.
 In particular, modules in $\cO_c^0$ induce to finite-length modules in $\rep^0\cW(p)$, which are necessarily grading restricted and thus are in $\cC_{\cW(p)}$. \end{proof}

 \begin{rem} Our definition of $\cO_c^0$ was chosen so that $\cO_c^0$ is precisely the subcategory of modules in $\cO_c$ that induce to local $\cW(p)$-modules (in $\rep^0\cW(p)$). \end{rem}

 We now compute the inductions of simple $V_c$-modules.
 First we need the following lemma, which is just basic algebra: \begin{lem} Suppose $\cX$ is an object of $\rep\cW(p)$ and $\cW$ is an irreducible $\cW(p)$-module such that $\dim\hom_{\cW(p)}(\cX,\cW)<\infty$.
 Then there is a surjective $\cW(p)$-homomorphism $\cX\rightarrow\hom_{\cW(p)}(\cX,\cW)^*\otimes\cW$. \end{lem} \begin{proof} Let $\lbrace f_i\rbrace_{i=1}^I$ be a basis of $\hom_{\cW(p)}(\cX,\cW)$ and let $\lbrace f_i^*\rbrace_{i=1}^I$ be the corresponding dual basis of $\hom_{\cW(p)}(\cX,\cW)^*$.
 Then we have the $\cW(p)$-homomorphism